JANICE MARTIN - Full Biography

 In 2009, Janice wowed millions of viewers on the NBC Series “America’s Got Talent” with her aerial violin and vocal performance, and her work has been featured on television projects for the Discovery and History Channels as well as on the big screen in the Miramax film “Paperclips.”

-In addition to her touring, 2020 marks the 4th season that Janice produces and stars in her own show “The Janice Martin Cirque Show” in residence at the Americana Theatre in Branson, for which she was awarded “Best New Show”, “Best Matinee Show” and “Female Entertainer of the Year.”
+In addition to her touring, Janice produced and starred in her own show “The Janice Martin Cirque Show” in residence at the Americana Theatre in Branson for four seasons and for which she was awarded “Best New Show”, “Best Matinee Show” and twice “Female Entertainer of the Year” and "Best Violinist."
 Janice is also an actively sought-after lecturer, coach and leader of master classes in universities and similar learning environments.
+Janice will be co-starring in an upcoming musical Ernest Shackleton Loves Me at the Starlite Theatre in Milwaukee, WI.

 A native of Racine, Wisconsin, Janice is a graduate of The Juilliard School of Music studying with Dorothy DeLay, Masao Kawasaki and Glenn Dicterow and Indiana University School of Music studying with Yuval Yaron, Franco Gulli and Mimi Zweig.
 She is also a United States Army Veteran, for which she contributed a three-year enlistment as the premiere violin soloist for presidential performances in the White House, the Capitol and the State Department.
 She completed her basic training completed in Ft.
 Leonardwood, MO.